johannesPettersson80/codesys-mcp-toolkit/README.md

 ## 🔧 Configuration (IMPORTANT!)

-This toolkit needs to know where your CODESYS installation is and which profile to use.
-Configuration is typically done within your MCP Client application (like Claude Desktop).
+This toolkit requires specific configuration to connect with your CODESYS installation.
+This is typically done within your MCP Client application (e.g., Claude Desktop).

+**You need two key pieces of information from your CODESYS installation:**
+1.  **Full Path to `CODESYS.exe`**: This is the main executable for CODESYS.
+    *   Example: `C:\Program Files\CODESYS 3.5.21.0\CODESYS\Common\CODESYS.exe`
+    *   *How to find it*: Navigate to your CODESYS installation directory.
+It's usually in `Program Files` or `Program Files (x86)`.
+Look for `CODESYS.exe` within a `Common` subfolder.
+2.  **CODESYS Profile Name**: This is the name of the CODESYS profile you want to use (e.g., "CODESYS V3.5 SP21", "CODESYS V3.5 SP19 Patch 2").
+    *   *How to find it*: Open CODESYS.
+The profile name is often visible in the title bar or startup screen.
+You can also find it in the CODESYS options or when selecting a profile if multiple are installed.

 ### Recommended Configuration Method (Direct Command)

-Due to potential environment variable issues (especially with `PATH`) when launching Node.js tools via wrappers like `npx` within certain host applications (e.g., Claude Desktop), it is **strongly recommended** to configure your MCP client to run the installed command `codesys-mcp-tool` **directly**.
+It is **strongly recommended** to configure your MCP client to run the installed command `codesys-mcp-tool` **directly**.
+This avoids potential environment variable issues that can occur with wrappers like `npx`.

 **Example for Claude Desktop (`settings.json` -> `mcpServers`):**